gokrazy/rsync/README.md

 because it requires a config file to be present on the server in `~/.config/gokr-rsyncd.toml`.

+Note that this mode of operation is only implemented by the original “trigde” rsync, not in openrsync.
+Apple started shipping openrsync with macOS 15 Sequoia, so you might need to explicitly start /usr/libexec/rsync/rsync.samba on Macs.

 Example:
 * Server will be started via SSH
 * Client: `rsync -e ssh --rsync-path=gokr-rsyncd rsync://webserver/module/path`